r1c0n/cpp-projectmaker/README.md

 - Inspiration for this project came from the frustration of manually creating a new project every time and having to set up the same basic files and directories.

 ## License
-This program is licensed undeer the GNU General Public License v3.0.
+This program is licensed under the GNU General Public License v3.0.

 C++ Project Maker - A simple C++ project generator.
 Copyright (C) 2023  r1c0n